gbl08ma/utilities/README.md

   - **Function key color adjuster** - change the color of the function key labels throughout the OS.

+  - **System information viewer** - view the OS and bootloader version and timestamps, calculator model information, Renesas CPU version registers and the unique device ID.

   - **Calculator lock** - "lock" the calculator with a password to avoid having curious people messing around with your calculator.
 Not suitable as a high-security lock (for now, it's easy to bypass).
 You can set Utilities to turn off the calculator after locking.
-And after unlocking, you can set the calculator to open Run-Mat or ask you if you want to do it.
-To return from Run-Mat back to Utilities, press Shift and Exit simultaneously.
+And after unlocking, you can set it to open Run-Mat or ask you if you want.
+To return from Run-Mat back to Utilities, press Shift and Exit at the same time.

     - If you fear that the lock function may cause problems at some point (e.g. locking yourself out during an exam), contact gbl08ma for instructions on how to disable it.